 The retirement age of members has a financial impact on the Plan.
-A retirement study was performed in April 2021 and we have used the results of that study to develop the following table based on 10 years of retirement experience in the Plan from 2011 to 2020.
-This table will be re-evaluated as more experience is revealed and updated as appropriate when future valuations are performed.
+A retirement study was performed in April 2021 and the results of that study were used to develop the following table based on 10 years of retirement experience in the Plan from 2011 to 2020.
+This table will be reevaluated as more experience is revealed and updated as appropriate when future valuations are performed.